-- Finland: measurements are carried out every third week during the warm season.
-In wintertime, monitoring is approximately every five/six weeks because of typically low temperatures (challenges to have analyser in function) and snow conditions (challenges to have site access).
-Monitoring was started in May 2020, the first-year flux data set has been checked and annual flux estimates, including temperature adjustments to CO2 data, are planned to be formed in April 2022.
-Flux data collection at the demo sites continues until the end of April 2022. - Estonia: all the measurements are carried out twice per month (see Table 56).
+- Finland: measurements were carried out every third week during the warm season.
+In wintertime, monitoring was approximately every five/six weeks because of typically low temperatures (challenge of operation temperature of mobile analyser) and snow conditions (challenges of having site access).
+Monitoring was carried out from May 2020 to April 2022 at the demo sites.
+In total, 1'470 readouts/samples for each CO2 and CH4, and 346 for N2O measurements were taken.
+The lower number of N2O samples were due to availability limitations of the used Licor mobile analyser. - Estonia: all the measurements are carried out twice per month.
 During each measurement campaign, the gas samples were collected in 6 replicates (6 chambers) and from each chamber during the 1 h-long deployment time, 4 samples were collected.
-In total, 5760 gas samples were collected and analysed.
+In total, 11'520 gas samples were collected and analysed. - Latvia: measurements are carried out monthly.
+During each measurement campaign, the gas samples were collected in 5 replicates (5 chambers) and from each chamber during the deployment time, 4 samples were collected.
+In total, 13'380 gas samples were collected and analysed.